 What do these all of these “Green” words even mean?

 Sustainable, natural, organic, eco-friendly.
 For the longest time, I couldn’t decide which to use to define what I do.
 I’m all for using organic food and products, I studied sustainability in college, and I want everyone to learn how to be more eco-conscious and eco-friendly after they have read my blog posts.
-These words DO NOT all mean the same thing, even though we sometimes use them interchangeably.
+However, these words DO NOT all mean the same thing, even though we sometimes use them interchangeably.
 The main goal for many of them is to be better to ourselves and better to our planet.
-However, knowing the difference can help you to make better decisions while being a consumer based on your eco-moral compass.
+Knowing the differences can help you to make better decisions while being a consumer based on your eco-moral compass.

-Here’s an example: a food can be grown organically, but it could have not be done so in a sustainable manner.
+A food can be grown organically, but it could have not be done so in a sustainable manner.
 Another example, one of my biggest pet peeves, is the overuse of the words “vegan” and “cruelty-free.”
 Both are absolutely great, but neither means sustainable or organic.
 Those terms refer to the use of animal parts and treatment of animals while making a product.
 When I ask someone if something is “natural” and they respond by saying it is “vegan,” I ask again, “Is it NATURAL?”
 Personally, I’d like both!
-But vegan without natural and organic isn’t an A+ in my eco-morality.
+But something that is vegan, but not natural or sustainable is not a good trade off, in my opinion.

 While I have an enormous list of terms that I’d love to share, I want to keep this one short and succinct.
-The following terms are ones that you will hear often in the commercial field.
-Especially since being “green” is a hot new trend.
-We’re going to start with “greenwash” because it is something that many companies do in order to make consumers think their products are green.
+The following terms are ones that you will hear often in the when you start exploring sustainable living.
+Being “green” is on trend, so understanding these words will help you to make better informed decisions regarding your eco-friendly lifestyle.

 Green Lifestyle Terminology